tomov/youtube-upload/README.rst

 	python youpload.py --dir="/Users/tomov90/Downloads/My Videos/"

 You will be forwarded to a YouTube confirmation page in your browser.
 Click ``Accept`` and go back to the terminal.
 You will get another prompt asking you if you are sure you want to continue.
 Type ``Y`` and let python do the rest of the work!
-Note that for this example directory, your JSON credentials file would have to be "/Users/tomov90/Downloads/My Videos/client_secrets.json".
+Note that for this example directory, your JSON credentials file would have to be ``/Users/tomov90/Downloads/My Videos/client_secrets.json``.

 Step 3.
 Check if everything is fine
 -------------------

-Once the script has finished, go to your YouTube account `video manager <http://www.youtube.com/my_videos>`_ and make sure everything is there.
+Even as the script is running, you can watch videos being added if you go to your YouTube account `video manager <http://www.youtube.com/my_videos>`_.
+Once the script has finished, go there to make sure everything has been successfully uploaded.
 Check the Uploads count at the top of the page and make sure it looks right.
-I also recommend checking the playlists by clicking "Playlists" in the Video Manager left sidebar to make sure the videos are organized according to the directory layout.
+I also recommend checking the playlists by clicking ``Playlists`` in the Video Manager left sidebar to make sure the videos are organized according to the directory layout.

+Also make sure all videos are private.
+In the `video manager <http://www.youtube.com/my_videos>`_, next to each video there should be a little blue lock that says ``Private`` when you hover over it.

 Step 4.
 Re-running the script